Acute Leukemias

 Phase 1

-Ziftomenib given in combination with venetoclax and azacitidine or chemotherapy to evaluate clinical activity, safety, and tolerability
+Ziftomenib given in combination with venetoclax and azacitidine or chemotherapy to evaluate safety, tolerability, and clinical activity

-For patients with relapsed or refractory NPM1-mutant or KMT2A-rearranged AML
+For patients with relapsed or refractory AML, with NPM1 mutations or KMT2A rearrangements

 Phase 1

-Ziftomenib given in combination with FLAG-IDA, LDAC, or gilteritinib to evaluate clinical activity, safety, and tolerability
+Ziftomenib given in combination with FLAG-IDA, LDAC, or gilteritinib to evaluate safety, tolerability, and clinical activity

 Clinical trial participants may be compensated, including for travel, food and lodging costs.
 Share the clinical trial number with your oncologist if you’re interested in participating in a KOMET clinical trial: